 Although I adore the writings of all of the Brontë siblings (including Branwell), Charlotte is “my Brontë”, the sibling that I identify with the most and the one whose works I return to endlessly.
 I am not unique in this respect; every Brontë devotee has a sibling that they, for whatever reason, have claimed as their own.
 I admire Charlotte’s dedication to her craft, and her determination to succeed.
 I enjoy her strong characters and realism (which I admit is tinged slightly with the Gothic) in her adult works, and her playfulness and experimental narrative styles in her early works and juvenilia.

 Whilst Charlotte is “my Brontë” I cannot ignore or neglect the works of her siblings.
-The internet is full of discussions on the writings and lives of this remarkable literary family which include reviews, speculation, theories, and lists of favourites, and reasons for our choices.
+The internet is full of discussions on the writings and lives of this remarkable literary family which include reviews, speculation, theories, lists of favourites, and reasons for our choices.
+One thing is certain, there is something about the writings of this family which speaks to us across the centuries.
 Here is a list of my Brontë books.
 Reader, I wonder, who is your Brontë, and what are your own Brontë books?

 The Brontë Book I wish I had written: Jane Eyre.
 This is without a doubt Charlotte’s masterpiece and I’ve read it more times than I can count.
 I love following Jane’s journey from headstrong and neglected child orphan to headstrong, proud, and respected woman.
 I admire her sense of morality and her ability to rule with her head rather than her heart in times of desperation.
 I can’t help adoring Mr. Rochester either, the teasing, tormenting, and tortured eventual husband of Jane.
 The narrative style is neither complex nor demanding, enabling the reader to fully immerse themselves in Jane’s world.